 The New York Yankees are historically the best team in MLB history, bar none.
 The team was founded as one of the AL’s eight charter franchises in 1901, and in 1913 they officially became known as the New York Yankees.
 What ensued was a tremendous amount of winning – the Yankees have dominated the MLB to the tune of 51 playoff appearances, 18 division titles, 40 AL pennants and 27 World Series championships.
 The Yankees’ establishment of consistent winning has made the franchise a beloved worldwide entity.
 Fans across the globe collect classic New York Yankees memorabilia because of the permanent value it retains.

 In 1923, the Yankees moved to Yankee Stadium, which would be the team’s home all the way through the 2008 season.
 This year also marked the franchise’s first championship in what would be just the first of many trips to the World Series.
 Babe Ruth, who led the Yankees to four World Series titles, played a major role in the 1923 title.
 During the 1927 season, the Yankees took the league by storm, and that team is considered by many to be one of the best teams ever assembled.
 New York swept the Pittsburgh Pirates in the World Series to cap off the year.
 That season Babe Ruth hit 60 home runs, a record that stood for 34 years, while Lou Gehrig batted .373 with 47 home runs and 175 RBIs.
-The combination of those two legendary players makes this baseball, autographed by both Gehrig and Ruth, a priceless addition to just about any MLB memorabilia collection.
-Because Babe Ruth and Lou Gehrig are both considered to be among the greatest baseball players of all time, this classic signed baseball is highly desirable and will retain a huge amount of value.
+The combination of those two legendary players led to the New York Yankees creating a legacy.
+Because Babe Ruth and Lou Gehrig are both considered to be among the greatest baseball players of all time, memorabilia signed by each MLB icon is highly desirable and will retain a huge amount of value.

 Joe DiMaggio, better known as the “Yankee Clipper,” retired after the 1951 season, and in the Yankees’ good fortune this marked the emergence of future star Mickey Mantle.
 The Yankees experienced another stretch of pure winning – they won consecutive World Series titles from 1949 to 1953.
 Mickey Mantle, Yogi Berra and Whitey Ford were the high-caliber players behind the success during that span.
 From 1950 to 1960, the Yankees won a league-high six titles (’50, ’51, ’52, ’53, ’56, ’58).

 In 1961, much like the memorable 1941 season, what occurred during the season went down in MLB history.
 The Yankees flourished as Mickey Mantle and Roger Maris participated in one of the most coveted home run chases in baseball history.
 Mantle suffered an injury during the season and the home run battle became a one-man race at the hands of Maris, who would go on to hit his 61st home run of the season and broke Babe Ruth’s 34-year-old record.
-This autographed photo by Mantle and Maris commemorates the historic home runs race that ensued during the 1961 season.
+During the 1941 season, Mantle and Maris completed a memorable and historic home runs race that was the talk of the season.
 That Yankees team went on to win the 1961 World Series against the Cincinnati Reds, making all memorabilia that stems back to that glorious year something that holds everlasting value in collector’s eyes.In 1964, the Yankees played in their fifth-consecutive World Series, but lost to the St. Louis Cardinals and would not reach that stage again until 1976.

 After losing to the Cincinnati Reds in the ’76 World Series, the Yankees added another superstar to the team when they signed Reggie Jackson to a five-year contract.
 Jackson erupted during the 1977 World Series when he hit three home runs in the same game – his performance earned him the World Series MVP award and he got the nickname “Mr. October,” as a result.
-This autographed baseball is a great addition to any Yankees memorabilia collection because it features Jackson’s signature, the name “Mr. October,” his Hall of Fame induction year and his career stats.
+A Reggie Jackson autographed baseball is a great addition to any Yankees memorabilia collection because it features his rare’s signature and many denote his name “Mr. October”, his Hall of Fame induction year, and his career stats.
 An item like this is extremely desirable and can serve as the perfect conversation piece within a collection.
 The Yankees repeated as World Series Champions in 1978 when Jackson and the team powered past the Los Angeles Dodgers in six games to claim the franchise’s 22nd title.

 After a slight decline during the mid-80s and early 90s, the Yankees rose once again in 1996 with the emergence of Derek Jeter, Mariano Rivera and Andy Pettitte.
 The ’96 Yankees ended an 18-year championship drought, the longest in team history, when they beat the Atlanta Braves in the World Series.
 New York stumbled in the ’97 playoffs before returning to championship form in ’98.
 The 1998 New York Yankees are considered to be one of the best teams ever – the team won 114 games and swept the San Diego Padres in the World Series.
 The Yankees repeated as champions in 1999 and won their third-consecutive title in 2000 – marking the third stretch of Yankees’ teams that won three-straight titles.
 In 2009, the Yankees added to their illustrious history by winning their 27th World Series title when they beat the Philadelphia Phillies in six games.